Veikkosuhonen/no-dead-code/README.md

 Reports unused exports in JS/TS files.

-Supports both ES and commonjs modules out of the box (TODO).
+Supports both ES and CommonJS modules out of the box.

+Only relative import paths are supported at the moment.

 ## Usage